getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

   basic load balancer [(9)](#resources).

 #### Comparing Kubernetes and Mesos

-Being one of the hottest, if not *the* hottest, technologies in the Docker ecosystem right now has forced many comparisons of Kubernetes to Mesos, the leader in cluster-oriented development and management for the past couple of years.
+The increasing popularity of Kubernetes has forced many comparisons of Kubernetes to Mesos, the leader in cluster-oriented development and management for the past couple of years.

+Kubernetes is an opinionated declarative model of how to address microservices, and Mesos is the layer that provides an imperative framework by which developers can define a scheduling policy in a programmatic fashion.
+When leveraged together, they provide a datacenter with the ability to do both.

-However, while there is some overlap in terms of their basic vision, Kubernetes and Mesos have important differences.
-The products are at quite different points in their lifecycles and have different sweet spots.
+However, while there is some overlap in terms of their basic vision, Kubernetes and Mesos differ in important ways.
+The products are at different points in their lifecycles and have different sweet spots.
 Mesos is a distributed systems kernel that stitches together many different machines into a logical computer.
-It was born for a world in which you own many physical resources anc can combine them to create a big static computing cluster.
+It was born for a world in which you own many physical resources and can combine them to create a big static computing cluster.

 Many modern scalable data processing applications (Hadoop, Kafka, Spark) run well on Mesos and you can run them all on the same basic resource pool, along